How to Gift a House to Your Child

 “For example, you need to think about what could happen if you became estranged from your child and they tried to evict you," Ranzau said.
 “Your kid could develop a drug problem or a family problem of their own that could impact your ability to stay in the house."

-Although these types of situations are extreme examples, having the means and a plan in place to ensure you're protected should they arise is an important aspect of your decision to gift while living.
+Although these types of situations are extreme examples, having the means and a plan in place to ensure that you're protected should they arise is an important aspect of your decision to gift while living.

 Taking the Next Steps